Martyrs' Lane: History

 In the closing days of World War I, fighting broke out in Baku as a result of the Russian Civil War, with four groups fighting for control of the area when the Russian Empire collapsed.
-Fighting each other were the Bolsheviks, Mensheviks, Armenians and Azeris.
+Fighting each other were the Bolsheviks, Mensheviks, Armenians and Azerbaijanis.
 Many people were killed in the fighting including some from a small British force sent to prevent Baku falling into the hands of the Russians.
 The Martyrs' Lane site first served as Muslim cemetery for victims of the March Events of 1918.

 The cemetery was completely destroyed and the corpses removed after the Bolsheviks came to power, who created an amusement park on the site and installed a statue of Sergei Kirov, the prominent Bolshevik leader.
 After the collapse of the Soviet Union, the statue and the amusement park facilities were removed and the location was reinstated as a burial site for national heroes.
 The first buried at the newly instated memorial were those who had died during the Black January events of 1990 when Soviet forces invaded Baku.

 The memorial was next used for the burial of the bodies of men who died in the First Nagorno-Karabakh War, an armed conflict that took place from February 1988 to May 1994, in the small enclave of Nagorno-Karabakh in southwestern Azerbaijan, between the ethnic Armenians of Nagorno-Karabakh backed by Armenia, and the Republic of Azerbaijan.